-I am PhD student researcher in the Crosetto Laboratory of Quantitative Genome Biology.
+I am researcher in the Bienko-Crosetto Laboratory of Quantitative Genome Biology.
 Here, I aim to contribute to elucidating new developmental mechanisms underlying neural cell identity by applying state of the art genomics methods to human brain cells.
 By bridging multiple disciplines, I hope to improve our understanding of mental health of the origins of disease.

 Outside of research, I am interested in education at multiple levels of resolution and enjoy science outreach and general dissemination of knowledge.
 In 2021, I am on the board of the Doctoral Students’ Association (DSA).
 The DSA strives to improve the doctoral education at KI and support all PhD students (mental) health and wellbeing.
 In part, this year the team has set up a mentorship platform and a Digital Mindworkout@KI to promote anti-stress mediation practises and community-building in pandemic times.
 More information about the DSA can be found here.